This is the multi-page printable view of this section. Click here to print.

 Motivation

-- Eliminate probe lag: Today ALB may continue to forward traffic to a draining node until health probes fail, extending the window of client errors and timeouts.
+- Eliminate probe lag: Today ALB may continue to forward traffic to an out-of-service node until health probes fail, extending the window of client errors and timeouts.

-- Protect upgrades and spot workloads: During planned maintenance and spot VM evictions, multiple services may suffer cascaded failures because traffic still lands on nodes that are already draining.
+- Protect upgrades and spot workloads: During planned maintenance and spot VM evictions, multiple services may suffer cascaded failures because traffic still lands on nodes that are already leaving service.

-- Preserve platform simplicity: Customers should not have to modify Service manifests, CLI invocations, or policies to get better drain behavior.
+- Preserve platform simplicity: Customers should not have to modify Service manifests, CLI invocations, or policies to get better traffic cutover behavior.
 The feature must “just work.”

 Goals

-- Cut over traffic away from draining or evicted nodes immediately by setting ALB admin state to
+- Cut over traffic away from out-of-service or evicted nodes immediately by setting ALB admin state to

 Down. - Apply uniformly to all load-balanced Kubernetes services regardless of